Where was Frankenstein filmed? The house and all the filming locations

 Burghley House Heaven Room

-In the next scene, the butler crosses a dimly lit room, which is the Heaven Room also at Burghley House.
+In the next scene, the butler makes his way through a dimly lit room, the Heaven Room also at Burghley House.

-Although it is seen only briefly in the movie, this is one of the most famous rooms in the estate, featuring Baroque paintings of playful mythological figures by the Venetian artist Antonio Verrio from the late 1600s.
+Although it is seen only briefly in the movie, this is one of the most famous rooms in the estate, featuring Baroque paintings of playful mythological figures by the Venetian artist Antonio Verrio.

 Image courtesy of Netflix and Burghley House